CARE: a Benchmark Suite for the Classification and Retrieval of Enzymes: Appendix

 \textbf{CLIPZyme. } CLIPZyme is a multimodal contrastive model, between reactions represented as 2D graphs and protein structures represented as 3D graphs \citep{mikhael_clipzyme_2024}.
 CLIPZyme was trained on direct reaction-protein pairs from the EnzymeMap dataset \citep{heid_enzymemap_2023}.
-In this study, we used the pretrained CLIPZyme model using default parameters and the EGNN protein structure representation for retrieval on Task 2.
-Future work will involve modifying the CLIPZyme code and retraining the model using the CARE train-test splits.
+In this study, we retrained CLIPZyme model using default parameters and the EGNN protein structure representation for retrieval on the Task 2 train-test splits.
+We modified the CLIPZyme code to loop over EC numbers and randomly sample pairs of protein sequences and reaction pairs associated with that EC number, much like CREEP, for 40 epochs.
+In this case, we only provided one protein sequence from each cluster at 50\% identity, and we only trained with mapped reactions that had conserved atom numbers on both sides of the reaction, thus reducing the total number of available EC numbers.
+Furthermore, we dropped several protein sequences with structures that did not work with the EGNN encoder.
+In the future, the hyperparameters and training procedure could likely be optimized to yield improved performance.

 \textbf{ChemCrow. } ChemCrow is an LLM for chemistry problems, primarily synthesis planning \citep{bran_chemcrow_2023}.
 It was unable to answer the results for Task 1, responding with the answers in Table \ref{table:response}.
 For Task 2, we again tested a similar query to that input into ChatGPT, and received the responses in Table \ref{table:response}.
 It should be noted, we use the public version so the private model may provide answers.
 Future work could involve building a biosynthesis-focused version of ChemCrow.